cdk8s-team/cdk8s-plus/docs/java.md

 - *Type:* `java.lang.String`

-The name of the resource type as it appears in the relevant API endpoint.
+The name of a resource type as it appears in the relevant API endpoint.

 > https://kubernetes.io/docs/reference/access-authn-authz/rbac/#referring-to-resources